Bonneville County Noxious Weed Department

-One exception to this is if we, the CWMA, have a "SPRAY DAY" where all partners come together on one site and work will all land managers in the geographic area.
-Here land managers may show up with their sprayers and the CWMA will train, calibrate, and mix a load for you and you go treat your own weeds.
+One exception to this is if we, the CWMA, have a "SPRAY DAY" where all partners come together on one site and work with all land managers in the geographic area.
+Here, land managers may show up with their sprayers and the CWMA will train, calibrate, and mix a load for you and you then go treat your own weeds.
 These are some of the most effective weed management techniques across a single landscape.

 Contact our office and we can visit about having a 'SPRAY DAY' in your area.

 A Weed Warrior maintains and preserves the land through many different types of noxious weed management.
 Always striving to use the right tool for the right job.
-In order to find the right tool for the right job a weed warrior must first identify what weed they are trying to control.
+In order to find the right tool for the right job a noxious weed warrior must first identify what noxious weed they are trying to control.

-There are some 467 noxious weeds in the State of Idaho.
+There are 67 noxious weeds in the State of Idaho.
 24 of those are in Bonneville County.
 Each weed is listed under 1 of 4 different categories - Prohibited, EDRR, Control, and Containment.